-Student learns to select, modify, and evaluate curricular materials for individuals and groups of exceptional learners, taking into account the learners' abilities, learning rates, and styles of learning.
-Students are also given field practice time to work with exceptional individuals using the methods and materials discussed in class.
-(Prerequisites: ED 330 or ED 502, plus 12 hours in special education or ESOL.)
+Candidate learns to select, modify, and evaluate curricular materials for individuals and groups of exceptional learners, taking into account the learners' abilities, learning rates, and styles of learning.
+Candidates are also given field practice time to work with exceptional individuals using the methods and materials discussed in class.
+(Prerequisites: ED 330 or ED 502, plus 12 hours in special education or ESOL and fingerprint clearance.)